BolajiOlajide/v1/content/posts/2020-07-30-javascript-is-weird.md

    ```
 10. **9 + "1" = "91' but 91 - "1" = 90**

-    This is absolutely normally (for a loosely-typed language, obviously) because the addition operator can be used on strings while the subtraction operator can't.
+    This is absolutely normal (for a loosely-typed language, obviously) because the addition operator can be used on strings while the subtraction operator can't.

     When you add a string to a number, Javascript coerces the number into a string, then concatenates the both of them.